 Non-exempt employees are entitled to take one (1) fifteen-minute break for every four hours worked.
-Meal periods may be scheduled to assure adequate coverage of the office.
+These breaks should be taken during the midpoint of the work period.
+They may not be saved up and taken at the end of a shift.
+Meal periods should be scheduled and at routine times to assure adequate coverage of the office.
 Meal periods are unpaid and usually one hour in length.
+Non-exempt employees working more than 5 hours are required to take a minimum of a 30 minute, unpaid, meal period.
+Meal periods should start between the second and fifth hour of your workday.